 Display and Audio

-The 13.3-inch LED-backlit matte display on the MacBook has a resolution of 1280 x 800, and images were bright and crisp.
+The 13.3-inch LED-backlit glossy display on the MacBook has a resolution of 1280 x 800, and images were bright and crisp.
 However, this system doesn’t have the same 60 percent greater color gamut as the MacBook Pro line, so photo editors will want to think twice.
-Vieweing angles were excellent from side to side, but the image degraded quickly when we tilted the screen forward.
-We didn’t see any artifacts in darker scenes when watching videos streamed from Hulu, or when we watched a DVD.
+Viewing angles were excellent from side to side, and unlike the previous generation MacBook, vertical viewing angles are just as good.
+We did note pixilation and blocky colors when watching both standard and high definition video streamed from Hulu and YouTube.
+Video played from the hard drive or DVD was smoother, but pixels were still noticeable.

 While the speakers on the MacBook were loud, producing enough sound to fill a room, they were lacking in bass.
-Higher sounds, such as the drums and guitar riffs in The White Stripes’ “Seven Nation Army” and the Yeah Yeah Yeah’s “Gold Lion” tended to be overwhelming and somewhat harsh.
+Higher sounds, such as the drums and guitar riffs in Guns n Roses’ “November Rain” tended to be somewhat harsh.

 Ports and Webcam

-In Far Cry 2 (Windows mode), the MacBook averaged 29 frames per second with the screen set to 1024 x 768, and the effects set to optimal; with the resolution at its max, and eye candy set to Very High, this number dropped to 8 fps.
-Both are in line with the thin-and-light averages of 20 and 9 fps, respectively, and in the same ballpark as the 13-inch MacBook Pro (25/8 fps), the Studio XPS 13 (26/10), and the Q320 (29/7).
+While playing games in Windows 7 via BootCamp, we experienced good speed and smooth gameplay on both high-performance titles and less graphics-intensive games.
+In Far Cry 2 the MacBook averaged 47 frames per second with the resolution set to 1024 x 768, and the effects set to optimal; with the resolution at its max, and eye candy set to Very High, this number dropped to 19 fps.
+Both are well above the thin-and-light averages of 22 and 9 fps, respectively, and on a par with the 13-inch MacBook Pro and U30Jc.
+In World of Warcraft, the MacBook sailed through the game with framerates of 128 and 50 fps, respectively; that’s almost exactly the 13-inch MacBook Pro’s score (124/50).
+The more powerful IdeaPad Y460 scored 74/53 fps on the Far Cry 2 test and 214/59 fps in W.O.W.

 Battery Life and Wi-Fi